RyotaMitaraiWeb/Quiz-World/src/app/shared/catalogue/README.md

 ```typescript
 function changeSortAndOrder(value: ISort): void
 ```
 Updates the ``sort`` and ``order`` properties to the passed ``value``'s respective properties and updates the URL's query strings to reflect that.
 In addition, this method will emit, ``updateQuizzesEvent`` passing the current page and the new values as arguments.
+If there is a search query in the URL, it will be preserved.

 ```typescript
 function changePage(page: number): void
 ```
 Updates the ``page`` property to the passed argument and updates the URL's query strings to reflect that.
 In addition, this method will emit, ``updateQuizzesEvent`` passing the new page and the current sorting options as arguments.
+If there is a search query in the URL, it will be preserved.